Economics M.A. Graduate Admissions

 - International Students: For the Graduate College to issue the certificate of eligibility, a completed financial support form, sponsor letters as applicable, and bank statements will be required.
 See information about these requirements.

-- Personal Statement: State your education background, career objectives, and why you have chosen to pursue a master?s degree in applied economics.
+- Personal Statement: State your education background, career objectives, and why you have chosen to pursue a master's degree in applied economics.

-The application deadline for fall entry is March 1.
+The application deadline is Feb.
+15.

 All graduate applications must be submitted electronically through the Graduate College.